I Love Alaska

 Over a period of three months, a portrait of a woman emerges who is diligently searching for like-minded souls.
 The list of her search queries read aloud by a voice-over reads like a revealing character study of a somewhat obese middle-aged lady in her menopause, who is looking for a way to rejuvenate her sex life.
 In the end, when she cheats on her husband with a man she met online, her life seems to crumble around her.
 She regrets her deceit, admits to her Internet addiction and dreams of a new life in Alaska.

-Plug works as a freelance graphic designer and artist.
-He graduated in 1993 as industrial designer at the technical university in Delft and finished his Masters in Art in 2004 at the Sandberg Institute in Amsterdam.
+Sander Plug (1969) works as a freelance graphic designer and artist.
+He graduated in 1993 as industrial designer at the technical university in Delft.
+He finished his Masters in Art in 2004 at the Sandberg Institute in Amsterdam.
 With his poster designs he won the Dutch Theatre Poster Award, an Australian Silver Bullit and several ADCN awards.
 He has shown his art at exhibitions in Amsterdam, Berlin, London and Barcelona.

 Lernert and Sander are currently working together on different projects.
 In the last two years they collaborated on videoclips, short art movies and various television programs.
-Their ‘Chocolate Bunny’ became an instand internet hit in 2007 and has been shown on the Short Film Festival Oberhausen, Chicago Motion Graphic Festival, Lumeneclipse (US), Resfest and Cinedkid.
-They recently finished a documentary called I love Alaska.
-They both are regulary contributers for BUTT Magazine.
+Their ‘Chocolate Bunny’ became an instant internet hit in 2007.
+They were both are regulary contributers of BUTT Magazine.